Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Results

 Mesh fidelity is evaluated using a two-sided Hausdorff Distance (HD) metric (based on an open source implementation \cite{Commandeur}): $\text{HD} = \max\{ \text{HD}_{\text{I}\rightarrow \text{M}}, \text{HD}_{\text{M}\rightarrow \text{I}}\}$, where $\text{HD}_{\text{I}\rightarrow \text{M}}$ is the value of the metric from the image to the mesh, and $\text{HD}_{\text{M}\rightarrow \text{I}}$ is the value of the metric from the mesh to the image.
 A low HD error indicates a high fidelity.
 Hausdorff Distance is computed between two point sets.
 The first point set contains the vertices located on the mesh surface and the second point set contains the voxels located on the boundaries of the segmented material.
-For the first aneurysm case (in \cref{fig:artery1}), $\text{HD}_{\text{I}\rightarrow \text{M}}$ is 4.51 while $\text{HD}_{\text{M}\rightarrow \text{I}}$ is 1.74.
-The HD is therefore 4.51.
-The fidelity of the mesh generated by CBC3D was also evaluated for the first aneurysm case in \cite{EwCCBC3D}.
-CBC3D was compared to several highly used I2M methods, exhibiting good fidelity while maintaining better smoothness compared to the other methods' meshes.
-Surface refinement/adaptation is turned off for all mesh generation methods tested in this pipeline (except CBC3D).
+The HD for the CBC3D-generated mesh of the first aneurysm case (in Figure \ref{fig:artery1}) is 4.51.
+The meshes generated by PODM (Figures \ref{fig:podm_no_adapt_artery1_cut} and \ref{fig:podm_adapt_artery1_cut}) also exhibit good fidelity, as their HD are both 2.42.
+The fidelity of the meshes generated by CBC3D and PODM were also evaluated for the first aneurysm case in \cite{EwCCBC3D}.
+They were both compared to several highly used I2M methods, where CBC3D exhibited good fidelity while maintaining better smoothness compared to the other methods' meshes (including PODM).
+Irrespective of PODM, surface refinement/adaptation is turned off for all mesh generation methods tested in the pipeline (except CBC3D).
 This ensures that the high fidelity and smooth surface generated by CBC3D remains intact.